-1.5.2.
-RESPONSIBLE INNOVATION AND SERVICE
+1.3.1.2.
+RESPONSIBLE INNOVATION AND SERVICES

-In FY2020, we led the advanced precision cleaning and coating in the 3nm process technology in Taiwan and 8nm process technology in Singapore.
+In FY2021, we continue to develop the advanced precision cleaning and coating in the 3nm process technology in Taiwan and 8nm process technology in Singapore.
 We also led the most advanced precision cleaning and coating for the next generation memory wafer process in both Taiwan and Singapore.

-In FY2020, our R&D team researched and developed more environmentally friendly methods for our chemical management, coating and cleaning process, we improved our production process flow and productivity, and most importantly we replace the dangerous and hazardous steps and processes that are not safe and conducive to the physical and mental health of employees and the environment.
+In FY2021, our R&D team continued to research and develop more environmentally friendly methods for our chemical management, coating, and cleaning processes, we improved our production process flow and productivity, and most importantly we replace the dangerous and hazardous steps and processes that are not safe and conducive to the physical and mental health of employees and the environment.

-Our sustainability development efforts have been devoted to the environmental safety management; and the related innovation projects were designed to effectively reduce occupational hygiene risk, improve workplace environments and employee health management.
-We have successfully established an automated cleaning system which significantly reduces employees' exposure to hazardous substances.
+Our sustainability development efforts have been continuously devoted to the environmental safety management; and the related innovation projects were designed to effectively reduce occupational hygiene risk, improve workplace environments and employee health management.
+We have successfully established an automated cleaning system which significantly reduces the employees' exposure to hazardous substances.
 For our effort, our subsidiary Ares Green Technology Corporation received an award from a major customer on the Supply Chain Environment, Safety and Health for our outstanding efforts.